Julián Trujillo Largacha

 Julián Trujillo Largacha (January 28, 1828 – July 18, 1883) was a Colombian lawyer, statesman, General of the Army and President of Colombia from 1878 to 1880.

-Biographic data
+Early life

 Trujillo was born in Popayán, Cauca, on January 28, 1828.
-He died in Bogotá, Cundinamarca, on July 18, 1883.

-Early life

 Trujillo studied jurisprudence and graduated as a lawyer in 1849.

 Private life

 Trujillo married Doña Dolores Thorny Carvajal, with whom he had 7 children.

 Military career

 In 1875, Trujillo enlisted in the army to defend the government of President Aquileo Parra against the conservative revolt.
 He participated in the Battle of Los Chancos, where the national army defeated the Conservative rebels.
 He was ascended to the rank of General.
 Later, Trujillo led the government’s forces in the successful seizure of Manizales, mayor stronghold of the Conservative army.
 He was promoted to the rank of "Great General".

 Political career

-After Trujillo’s military victory in the seizure of Manizales, and the granting of amnesty to the conservative opponents, he was appointed as Military and Civilian Chief of the city of Manizales.
+After Trujillo's military victory in the seizure of Manizales, and the granting of amnesty to the conservative opponents, he was appointed as Military and Civilian Chief of the city of Manizales.
 In 1877, he was designated as President of the State of Antioquia, to replace the defeated and deposed Silverio Arango.